Find Affordable College Courses

 Davenport, IA

-You’ll join some of the best and brightest minds around you if you attend Hamilton Technical College.
-The school came in at #4 on this year’s Best Allied Health Services Schools in Iowa list.
-Located in the medium-sized city of Davenport, Hamilton Technical College is a private for-profit college with a small student population.
+Out of the 16 schools in Iowa that were part of this year’s ranking, Hamilton Technical College landed the # 4 spot on the list.
+Located in the midsize city of Davenport, Hamilton Technical College is a private for-profit college with a fairly small student population.

 On average, medical assisting graduates from Hamilton Technical College take out $10,168 in student loans while working on their degree.